 The walls were built in the 13th century but were rebuilt in the 15-16th centuries.
 These walls circle an area of 44 acres.

 The town kept this cultural and economic status until the end of the 16th century, in spite of two damaging fires: the first in 1550 destroyed nearly all of the Gothic architecture and another happened in 1599.
-In this period of prosperity, several churches were built and the town had a school, library, pharmacy, and physicians.
-The town was a center of the Protestant Reformation in Northern Hungary.
+During this period of prosperity, several churches were built and the town had a school, library, pharmacy, and physicians.
+The town was one of the centers of the Protestant Reformation in Northern Hungary.

 The town started to decline during the anti-Habsburg uprisings in the 17th century.
 A famous printing house was established here in 1624 that had been in use until 1754.
 Other printing presses were there, too, and many famous people taught and learned in the city’s schools.